-Police search for gunman who killed four at Nashville waffle house
+Police hunt gunman who killed four at Nashville waffle house

 Shaw suffered non-life-threatening wounds including an injured elbow, while other patrons suffered facial wounds from shattered glass.
 He said he did not pursue the fleeing gunman for fear he had another weapon.

-As the shooter ran off, he discarded the jacket, which contained additional ammunition, according to police, who cautioned that he was to be considered still armed and extremely dangerous.
+As the shooter ran off, he discarded the jacket, which contained additional ammunition, according to police, who cautioned that he was to be considered armed and extremely dangerous.

 While the AR-15 rifle wrestled from the gunman and another weapon in his apartment were recovered, police said the suspect may have two more guns with him.